Spring Events in Provence Discover What’s On 2021

 For Antique Lovers (April 2 – 5, 2021), head to Isle-sur-la-Sorgue “Antiques Art and You” fairs happen twice a year – Easter weekend and the 15th of August.
 This antique fair started over 100 years ago.
 These two shows are ranked in the top three in Europe, attracting 300+ dealers and 100,000 visitors.

 See the bulls in Arles (June 4 – 6, 2021).
 Head to the Roman arena in Arles over the Easter weekend (postponed in 2021) to witness the Feria d’Arles.
 This event kicks off the bullfighting season in the South of France, attracting 500,000 visitors and fans.
 The traditions of the bull ring and the ‘mise à mort’ are not suited for everyone.
 However, there is plenty of animation outside the arena with a Spanish-style party in the streets of this old Roman town.
 Bodegas, music, sangria and more.

-Art in Antibes (April 17 to May 3, 2021): Salon de Antiquités Art Modern this annual, contemporary art fair that attracts over 25,000 collectors and potential buyers.
+Art in Antibes (April 17 to May 3, 2021): Salon de Antiquités Art Modern, this annual contemporary art fair attracts over 25,000 collectors and potential buyers.